 The second edition of the Paris Festival du Livre runs from April 21st through April 23rd, 2023 at the Grand Palais Ephémère, with Italy and Italian literature in the spotlight.
 More information on the program will be published at a later date.

 As always, this year’s show will focus on numerous additional genres and themes in addition to the headlining one.
-In 2020, visitors can browse stands and “stages” dedicated to general novels, mysteries/ crime fiction, essays, graphic novels/manga and comics, and children’s/young adult literature.
+Visitors can browse stands and “stages” dedicated to genres as diverse as new literary fiction, mysteries/ crime fiction, essays, graphic novels/manga and comics, and children’s/young adult literature.

 On the “main stage”, some 60 guest authors are expected to attend this year, giving readings and book signings.
 In addition, the program will include lectures on current and historic literature, debates, special literary quizzes and numerous other events.